geodezyx.stats package

 Parameters:

-• b (a &) – Linear regression coefficients
+• b (float) – Linear regression intercept coefficient.

 Returns: